 After initial startup of the program in SFY 91, client enrollment remained

 steady between SFY 92 and SFY 97.
 The program had an increase in enrollment

 in SFY 98 with the expansion of eligible insurance coverage.
 In April 1998,

-the AIDS/HIV health insurance premium

-subsidy program offered additional options to a
+the AIDS/HIV Insurance Assistance program offered additional options to a

 • coverage of both individual and group health insurance

-- higher income eligibility limits
+• higher income eligibility limits

-- elimination of limits on length of coverage
+• elimination of limits on length of coverage

 Program, call 1-800-991-5532.